paulogervasio/customlogrotation/README.md

 # Customized Log Rotation
 A customized log rotation script.
-All files with a pre defined date, 30 days ago per default, will be joined in a single compressed file and removed from directory.
+All files with a pre defined date, 60 days ago per default, will be joined in a single compressed file and removed from directory.

 Will be util when your system storage is full and you not have any log system rotation configurated.

-A folder called oldfiles has some files that you can sue to test the script.